angular/angular/aio/content/guide/setup-local.md

 {@a nodejs}
 ### Node.js

-Angular requires `Node.js` version 10.9.0 or later.
+Angular requires a [current, active LTS, or maintenance LTS](https://nodejs.org/about/releases/) version of `Node.js`.
+See the `engines` key for the specific version requirements in our [package.json](https://unpkg.com/@angular/cli/package.json).

 * To check your version, run `node -v` in a terminal/console window.